ComposableFi/composable/docs/docs/networks/composable-parachain-overview.md

 ### The Composable Virtual Machine (CVM)

 Composable’s Virtual Machine [(CVM)] will be able to leverage the pallets from Picasso and Composable to facilitate the creation of non-custodial, natively cross-chain smart contracts.
 The CVM serves as a top-layer orchestration layer, capable of calling into existing applications and pallets across multiple ecosystems asynchronously.
-CVM applications will be deployable from any ecosystem housing the necessary satellite contracts and interpreter instances.
+CVM applications will be deployable from any ecosystem housing the necessary satellite contracts and executor instances.

 [(CVM)]: ../technology/cvm.md